scalecube/slate/source/includes/v-0.1.0/Advance-usage.md

 proxyA.someMethod().then(console.log);
 ```

-remoteCall is a request for a service that located in different microservice container in our [distributed environment](#distributed-environment)
+remoteCall is a request for a service that located in different microservice container in our [distributed environment](#distributed-environment),

+the other microservice can be located on a different process and it will still be accessible with scalecube.

 ## dependency hook